-Refer to the devices manual for connection diagrams.
-If there's no manual available, make the connections as shown below:
+Refer to devices manual for connections diagrams.
+If no manual is available, make the connections as shown below:

 NOTE: A maximum of 32 manual call-points can be fitted into an Analogue loop.
 If this value is exceeded, the response time for certain types of call-points will be excessive.